There are so many amazing things to do and see in the USA, and this part of the article will just touch on a few favorites.

 Third Monday in February; officially Washington's Birthday – most governmental offices and banks closed, and most stores have sales.

 March 17th.
 This is Irish-themed parades and celebrations.
 During this period bars are always crowded.
 Special themed drinks are still featured, and most people will even put on green accessory.

 Mostly a Sunday in March or April – Christian religious observances.
 Depending on location, most restaurants, some franchised outlets of major national chains usually close during this period.

 Major retailers open, smaller shops may or may not close.

 May 5th.
 This is a minor holiday mostly in Mexico sometimes this holiday is assumed to be Mexican independence day which usually takes place 16th of September, however, is a cultural celebration for Mexican-Americans.
 As with St. Patrick's Day, on this day expect restaurants to be crowded, frequently with special themed drinks.

 Last Monday in May – on this day most of the non-retail businesses closed, trips to beaches and parks are usually crowded.

-Fourth of July (4th of July) — also during period most of the non-retail businesses closed, airports and highways are always crowded.
+July 4th – also during period most of the non-retail businesses closed, airports and highways are always crowded.

-On the 25th of December — almost all organizations and many restaurants closed.
+December 25th – almost all organizations and many restaurants closed.
 Airports and highways are always crowded.
-If you are planning to fly to the U.S. during the Christmas period make sure to plan as the airfares are slightly high.
+If you are planning to fly to the U.S. during the Christmas period, make sure to plan as the airfares are slightly high.

-On the 31st of December - most of the restaurants and bars close late; lots of parties are usually organized mostly in big cities during this time.
+December 31st – most of the restaurants and bars close late; lots of parties are usually organized mostly in big cities during this time.